microsoft/AMBROSIA/CONTRIBUTING/AMBROSIA_client_network_protocol.md

    message that will be the very first RPC message it receives.

  * 8 – `Checkpoint` (Sent/Received): The data is a single 64 bit number (ZigZagLong).
-   This message is immediately followed (no additional header) by checkpoint itself, which is a binary blob.
+   This message is immediately followed (no additional header) by the checkpoint itself, which is a binary blob.
    The reason that checkpoints are not sent in the message payload directly is so that they can have a 64-bit instead of 32-bit length, in order to support